martincipriano/hintr/readme.md

 - **Updated:** Updated slimselect.js to use the uinminified version.
 - **Deleted:** Remove load_plugin_textdomain() since it is not being used since WordPress 4.6.

+### 1.1.5
+- **Updated: Save the posts and time to local storage outside of the post loop for performance improvement.

 ---

 ## Upgrade Notice

-### 1.1.4
+### 1.1.5
-**Update: Store when the settings and posts were last updated.
-Compare it to when the local storage was last updated before updating the local storage instead of hashing the entire json posts.**
+**Updated: Save the posts and time to local storage outside of the post loop for performance improvement.**

 ---